moriyasum/testgtk_updated_files/README.md

 2. Modify bin/css_accordion.css

-Reason: Obsolete codes are use
+Reason: Obsolete codes are used

 =========================================